att-circ-contrl/TriadDrive/README.md

 The lineage of Triad drive variants is as follows:

-* `drive-kevin` -- This is the initial Triad drive designed by Kevin for the Womelsdorf lab.
-There were two variants: the "old" variant had a 45mm long channel and the "new" variant had a 55mm long channel.
+* `drive-kevin` --
+This is the initial Triad drive designed by Kevin for the Womelsdorf lab.
+There were two variants: the "old" variant had a 45mm long channel for the arms and the "new" variant had a 55mm long channel.

+* `obsolete/drive-v2b` --
-* `drive-v2b` -- This is a long-reach drive design intended for widely-spaced Atlas probes.
+This is a long-reach drive design intended for widely-spaced Atlas probes.
 This design is obsolete but the "body" part and "rod" parts are used by subsequent designs.

+* `obsolete/drive-v2c` --
-* `drive-v2c` -- This is a short-reach design originally intended to mount Atlas probes in a widely-spaced pattern.
+This is a short-reach design originally intended to mount Atlas probes in a widely-spaced pattern.
 This design is obsolete.

 * `drive-close-short` -- This is a short-reach design with closely-spaced probe sites.
 This drive is in service (with Kevin-style clips; the M0.5